 This assay is based on the sandwich ELISA principle.
 Each well of the supplied microtiter plate has been pre-coated with a target specific capture antibody.
-Standards or samples are added to the wells and the target antigen binds to the capture antibody.
-Unbound Standard or sample is washed away.
-A biotin-conjugated detection antibody is then added which binds to the captured antigen.
-Unbound biotinylated detection antibody is washed away.
+Standards or samples are added to the wells along with a biotin-conjugated detection antibody.
+The target antigen binds to the capture antibody and the detection antibody binds to the captured antigen.
+Unbound antigen and detection antibody is washed away.
 An Avidin-Horseradish Peroxidase (HRP) conjugate is then added which binds to the biotin.
 Unbound Avidin-HRP conjugate is washed away.
 A TMB substrate is then added which reacts with the HRP enzyme resulting in color development.
 A sulfuric acid stop solution is added to terminate color development reaction and then the optical density (OD) of the well is measured at a wavelength of 450 nm ± 2 nm.
 An OD standard curve is generated using known antigen concentrations; the OD of an unknown sample can then be compared to the standard curve in order to determine its antigen concentration.